Skip to main content

 When are palliative treatments used?

 If bile duct cancer has spread too far to be removed by surgery, doctors may focus on palliative treatments.
-For instance, pain medicines and drugs to control nausea or itching might be used to help you feel better.
+However, palliative treatments can be used at any point during cancer.
+For example, pain medicines and drugs to control nausea or itching might be used to help you feel better.
 Chemotherapy and radiation can also be used to relieve problems caused by the tumor(s).
 Sometimes, surgery or other treatments are used to help you feel better or to help prevent possible problems the cancer might cause.
-Because bile duct cancers tend to grow and spread quickly, doctors try to use palliative therapies that are less likely to have unpleasant short-term side effects, whenever possible.
-Your cancer care team will talk with you about the pros and cons of all the treatments that might help you.

 Biliary stent or biliary catheter

 If cancer is blocking a bile duct, it can lead to jaundice (yellowing of the skin and eyes) as well as other problems, like infection and liver failure.
-A small tube or a catheter can be put into the duct to help keep it open.
+A small tube (stent) or a catheter can be put into the duct to help keep it open.

 • A stent is a small metal or plastic tube that's put through the blockage in the duct.
 It keeps the duct open to allow bile to drain into the small intestine.